 There are other organizations working to improve existing therapies or to develop new therapies for our initially selected disease indications.
 Depending on how successful these efforts are, it is possible they may increase the barriers to adoption and success for our product candidates, if approved.
 These efforts include two product candidates Applied Genetic Technologies Corporation, or AGTC, have in Phase 1/2 clinical trials to treat ACHM related to CNGB3 and CNGA3, respectively, a product candidate in Phase 1/2 clinical trials by Nightstar Therapeutics plc and a program AGTC is running to treat XLRP, as well as Luxturna, which is marketed by Spark Therapeutics, Inc. and has been approved to treat RPE65-deficiency.
 We are not aware of any other gene therapy product candidates in clinical development targeting xerostomia.
-We are aware of other ALS gene therapies utilizing different treatment mechanisms to treat different genetically defined subsets of ALS patients.
+We are aware of other ALS gene therapies utilizing different treatment mechanisms to treat different genetically defined subsets of ALS patients, as well as gene therapy product candidates being developed for the treatment of Parkinson's disease, including those being developed by Voyager Therapeutics, Inc. and Axovant Sciences Ltd.